T-Engel/betaC/README.md

 # betaC

-The goal ofthe r package “betaC” is to provide code for the calculation of beta\_C, a metric to quantify the non-random component in beta-diversity.
+The r package “betaC” provides code for the calculation of beta\_C, a metric to quantify the non-random component in beta-diversity for a given coverage.

 ## Installation